ni/measurement-plugin-integration-example-python/ClientIntegration.md

   **Note:** Encapsulate the call inside a `try...catch` block to handle run-time exceptions.

-## Example for Integrating the Measurement Plug-In Client Generator in a Custom Sequencer
+## Example for Integrating the Measurement Plug-In Client Generator in a User Application

 For a practical implementation of this workflow, refer to our example [Sequencer tool](/README.md).